Oakley C. Johnson: Later years

-Death and legacy
+Legacy

 Johnson's primary accumulation of papers are housed in the Special Collections Library at Stony Brook University in New York.

 Other material is held by the New York Public Library in New York City, available on 5 reels of microfilm.

 A smaller collection, heavily skewed towards matter dealing with his participation in the "Negro-Caucasian Club" which existed at the University of Michican from 1926 to 1927, is housed in the Special Collections Library of the University of Michigan in Ann Arbor.
 Included in this material is an unpublished autobiography by Johnson, written for his grandchildren in 1965 and entitled Trying to Live "Really Human."